 Why does the messenger break it up like this?

-Why not tell Daniel that there would be a total of 483 years from the time of the decree until the beginning of Messiah’s ministry?
+Why not tell Daniel that there would be a total of 483 years from the time of the decree in 457 B.C., until the end of Messiah’s ministry?

 The first decree was given in 538/538 B.C. under King Cyrus, but it was enforced in 457 B.C. by King Artaxerxes.